Learning Representations by Humans, for Humans: Experimental Results

-There are four primary binary features $x \in \{0,1\}^4$: diabetes ($x_d$), cardiovascular disease ($x_c$), race ($x_r$), and income level ($x_i$).
-An additional integer `side-information' variable $\side \in \{0,1,2,3\}$ encodes how long the patient's condition was allowed to progress before coming to the ER and is available only to the doctor.
+\paragraph{Setup.} There are four primary binary features $x \in \{0,1\}^4$: diabetes ($x_d$), cardiovascular disease ($x_c$), race ($x_r$), and income level ($x_i$).
+An integer `side-information' variable $\side \in \{0,1,2,3\}$ encodes how long the patient's condition was allowed to progress before coming to the ER and is available only to the doctor.
 We assume ground-truth risk $y$ is determined only by diabetes, cardiovascular disease, and time to ER, through $y = x_d + x_c + \side$, where $x_d, x_c, \side$ are sampled independently.
-We also assume that $x_r$ and $x_i$ jointly correlate with $y$, albeit not perfectly, so that they carry some but not all signal in $\side$ (whereas $x_d,x_c$ do not, see Appendix \ref{sec:side_info_data_gen} for full details).
-In this way, race and income can be useful in prediction as they offer predictive power beyond that implied by their correlations with known health conditions (e.g., diabetes, cardiovascular disease), but interfere with how side information is used.
+We also assume that $x_r,x_i$ jointly correlate with $y$ (e.g. due to disparities in access), albeit not perfectly, so that they carry some but not all signal in $\side$, whereas $x_d,x_c$ do not; see Appendix \ref{sec:side_info_data_gen} for full details).
+In this way, $x_r$ and $x_i$ offer predictive power beyond that implied by their correlations with known health conditions ($x_d$, $x_c$), but interfere with use of side information.

 We model a decision maker who generally follows predictive advice $\yhat=f_w(x)= \inner{w,x}$, but with the capacity to adjust the machine-generated risk scores at her discretion and in a way that depends on the model through its coefficients $w$.
 We assume that doctors are broadly aware of the correlation structure of the problem, and are prone to incorporate the available side information $\side$ into $\yhat$ if they believe this will give a better risk estimate.
-We model the decisions of a population of doctors as incorporating $\side$ additively and with probability that increases with the magnitude of either of the coefficients $w_r$ and $w_i$.
-We refer to this as the \emph{or} model and set $h_{\text{or}}(x,\side,w)=\yhat+I(w)\cdotp \side$ with $I(w) \propto 1/(\max\{w_r,w_i\})$, so that more weight on $w_r$ and $w_i$ reduces the probability of incorporating $s$.
+We model the decisions of a population of doctors as incorporating $\side$ additively and with probability that decreases with the magnitude of either of the coefficients $w_r$ or $w_i$.
+We refer to this as the \emph{or} model and set $h_{\text{or}}(x,\side,w)=\yhat+I(w)\cdotp \side$ with $I(w) \propto 1/(\max\{w_r,w_i\})$.
 We also consider simpler decision models: \emph{always} using side information ($h_{\text{always}}$), \emph{never} using side information ($h_{\text{never}}$), and a \emph{coarse} variant of $h_{\text{or}}$ using binarized side information, $h_{\text{coarse}} = \yhat + I(w)\cdotp 2\cdotp\1{\side\geq2}$.